elmordo/jector/README.md

          ↑                      ↑
          |                      |
          |                      |
-Instance factory 1      Instance factory 2
+  Value factory 1         Value factory 2
 ```

-## Instance factories
+## Value factories

-Foundation of the injector is `InstanceFactory` trait.
+Foundation of the injector is `ValueFactory` trait.
 This trait provides
 functionality to create new and unique instances of value.

 ## Providers

-The value created by `InstanceFactory` is given to a provider.
+The value created by `ValueFactory` is given to a provider.
 Providers deliver
 values to rest of application.

 ### `Factory` provider